(I Can’t Get No) Satisfaction

 About the Song:

 This song, more than any other featured in the first Dave’s Music Database book, The Top 100 Songs of the Rock Era, 1954-1999 tempted me to fudge.
 That book ranked the top 100 songs strictly as the database showed them, but hey, it is my database.
-Couldn’t I manipulate it to ensure that the guitar riff that most single-handedly represents rock-n-roll tops the list?
+Couldn’t I manipulate it to ensure that what critic Toby Creswell called “the perfect rock & roll record” TC would top the list?
 No. Then I’d want to bump songs from the list, add others, etc. So, despite often being hailed as the best rock song of all time and “one of the defining records of...its era,” AMG a completely by-the-numbers approach puts “Satisfaction” a notch lower than I’d prefer.
 [It ranks #2 in the book].

-Stones’ guitarist Keith Richards said the riff, inspired by Martha & the Vandellas’ “Dancing in the Street,” GU came to him in a dream.
+The song’s “famous riff played by Keith Richards has become a defining sound in rock and roll.”
+DJ He said the riff, inspired by Martha & the Vandellas’ “Dancing in the Street,” GU came to him in a dream.
 He grabbed a guitar, taped the music, and fell back to sleep.
 RS500 “The next morning I listened to the tape,” he recalls.
 “There was about two minutes of...a very rough riff of ‘Satisfaction’ and then me snoring for 40 minutes.”
 HL

-The next day, singer Mick Jagger penned his attack on American commercialism in ten minutes.
-RS500 Within a week, the Stones were in the studio recording the song.
-SF Gibson had sent Richards a fuzz box, which he used to sketch out what he thought would be a horn section.
+The next day, singer Mick Jagger penned his attack on American commercialism in ten minutes RS500 as they sat by the motel poo.
+TC Within a week, the Stones began recording the song in the famous Chess studios in Chicago.
+TC Gibson had sent Richards a fuzz box, which he used to sketch out what he thought would be a horn section.
 He told Rolling Stone that when he heard Otis Redding’s version, he said “shit, that was more what I had in mind.”
 RSP